 Can we expect a lower USD?
 Forex goes in cycles, and the FED has expressed explicitly they aim for lower rates than the general inflation rate (CPI).
 Race to the bottom?

 More economies are “maturing”, translating into slower growth and low birth rates.
-Furthermore, we see an unwelcome rise in youth unemployment, a potential destabilizing factor both socially and politically.
-Can youth unemployment potentially create a “black swan“?
+Furthermore, we see an unwelcome rise in youth unemployment, a potential social and political destabilizing factor.
+Can youth unemployment potentially create a “black swan”?

-The birth rate in all OECD countries are very low, way below the 2.1 children per woman required to keep status quo.
-In Eastern Europe it’s even worse with both low birth rates and massive emigration.
+The birth rate in all OECD countries is very low, way below the 2.1 children per woman required to keep the status quo.
+In Eastern Europe, it’s even worse, with both low birth rates and massive emigration.
 This trend is likely to continue.

-In their effort to “save” the economy, central banks have started buying government bonds and corporate bonds.
+To “save” the economy, central banks have started buying government and corporate bonds.
 Loss aversion has its price: According to Wall Street Journal the number of zombie companies is at all time high.

 Low hurdle rate:

 The low interest rates set the bar low for companies’ hurdle rate.
-This makes it easier for “zombie” companies to survive, and thus poor capital allocations for society as a whole and subsequently lower growth.
+This makes it easier for “zombie” companies to survive, thus poor capital allocations for society and subsequently lower growth.

 High debt levels: